 Moving through the Vision to Results framework (see Figure 1) is both sequential and iterative.
 It logically flows from top to bottom while at the same time “looping back.”
 Team members assimilate change at different rates; while one segment of your organization may fully embrace the customer-centric direction, others may be negatively impacted by changes and therefore will be slower to adapt to the change.
 As well, team members can initially get on board with a change and be enthused, only to find out later there are negative implications.
 In that case, the customercentric leader will need to go “back up” to Engage & Excite.

 Ultimately, leadership is about mobilizing individuals in an organization in the pursuit of value creation.
-Mobilizing your organization toward customer centricity no doubt creates value; the challenge is getting there.
+Mobilizing your organization to put customers first no doubt creates value; the challenge is getting there.